 A Brief Guide to the IRS Gift Tax

 One important component of estate planning is making provisions to pay any gift taxes that may be assessed by the IRS on cash or assets you transfer or bequeath to others.
-Since the tax burden in these situations falls on the donor rather than the donees, failure to adequately account for your liability to the government could impact your estate in unforeseen ways.
+Since the tax burden in these situations falls on the person receiving the gift, rather than the person providing the gift.
+Thus, failure to adequately account for your liability to the government could impact your estate in unforeseen ways.
+To help you understand the gift tax better, our accountants are breaking down what you need to know to avoid mistakes and keep the IRS from getting a sizable portion.

-- The annual gift tax exclusion allows individuals to give up to $14,000 tax-free to a single donee
+- The annual gift tax exclusion allows individuals to give up to $15,000 tax-free to a single recipient.

-- Spouses are entitled to the same annual gift tax exclusion benefit, for a combined total of $28,000 to a single donee (called a “split gift”)
+- Spouses are entitled to the same annual gift tax exclusion benefit for a combined total of $30,000 to a single recipient (called a “split gift”).

-- The annual gift tax exclusion applies to an unlimited number of donees
+- The annual gift tax exclusion applies to an unlimited number of recipient.

 - Widows and widowers may claim any unused portion of the lifetime gift tax exclusion of their deceased spouse to raise the exemption to a maximum of $10.68 million